MelinaGuyon/hello-world/README.md

 Hi !

-I'm new here and I want to learn a lot of technologies !
+I'm new here and I want to learn a lot about technologies !